sourcegraph/about/handbook/marketing/adding_screenshots_screen_recording.md

 Once you have your `.vtt` file, upload it to [sourcegraph-assets](https://console.cloud.google.com/storage/browser/sourcegraph-assets/?project=sourcegraph-de&folder=true&organizationId=true) next to the video with the same file name (but with a `.vtt` ending).

-Once the file uploaded, click the three dots menu on the right of the `.vtt` file's row, click "Edit metadata", paste `text/vtt; charset=UTF-8` into the "Content-Type" field (replacing any content was in the field before) and click "SAVE".
+Once the file is uploaded, click the three dots menu on the right of the `.vtt` file's row, click "Edit metadata", paste `text/vtt; charset=UTF-8` into the "Content-Type" field (replacing any content was in the field before) and click "SAVE".
 The "Type" column should now say `text/vtt; charset=UTF-8` for the `.vtt` file.

 Now you can embed your video with a **captions track** that references the `.vtt` file, like so: